The ASPIICS solar coronagraph aboard the Proba-3 formation flying mission. Scientific objectives and instrument design: Scientific objectives

 \section{Scientific objectives}

-The \mbox{Proba-3/ASPIICS} coronagraph will examine the structure and dynamics of the corona in the crucial region between 1.1 and $3~R_{\odot}$, which is difficult to observe (Fig.~\ref{fig:fovs}).
+The \mbox{Proba-3/ASPIICS} coronagraph examines the structure and dynamics of the corona in the crucial region between 1.1 and $3~R_{\odot}$, which is difficult to observe (Fig.~\ref{fig:fovs}).
 The top-level scientific objectives of ASPIICS are:

 \begin{enumerate} \item Understanding the physical processes that govern the quiescent solar corona, by answering the following questions:

 \begin{itemize} \item What is the nature of the solar corona on different scales? \item What processes contribute to the heating of the corona? \item What processes contribute to the solar wind acceleration? \end{itemize}